UCSB-VRL/NPH_Prediction/README.md

 Note that there is a current known bug to using FSL which requires the user to manually install libopenblas.

 The unet model will not require FSL.
+However, it requires a large file, `unet_ce_hard_per_im_s8841_all/model_last.tar`, which can be downloaded manually on the github website or using `git-lfs`.

 The code has been tested only on python version 3.6.